Kutoriushio/Tetris/README.md

 # Tetris Game Design
-First, use command below to download pygame in cmd pip install pygame
+First, use command below to download pygame in cmd/r pip install pygame
 Then run Tetris.py to start the game
 In the main menu, press Space to start.